Build a Better Bid Management Team

 Submitting a clear, concise and error-free bid can make or break the chances of winning a contract.
 That’s why a bid editor is essential to your response management process.

 As someone who brings a “fresh set of eyes” to your bid, they’ll comb for details other team members may have overlooked.
 They’ll also check for proper formatting and grammatical errors while verifying that all certifications, signatures and documentation have been attached.
 Furthermore, they can suggest where answers could use writing, design improvements, or additional information to ensure they’re fully compliant.
 This role reads the bid as if they’re the client and provides clarity throughout the response.
+So, make sure to include a bid editor in your bid management team structure.

 Essential bid editor skills: